 In our holiday region of Bruck Fusch nature is clearly to the fore.
 The element water accompanies you with each and every step you take.
 There are plenty of relaxing excursions on the water available to you here.
 Let the sun shine on your skin and listen to nothing other than the gentle babbling of the water.
 Hike to turquoise mountain lakes, thundering waterfalls, along crystal-clear mountain streams and rivers, or to one of the many Kneipp facilities.
 Immerse yourself in nature and let the invigorating effect of the crystal clear babbling mountain water wash over you.
 The main facilities are located in Bad Fusch, a former spa town in a mysterious Alpine valley.
 Water sources to aid various indications feed the old and recently set-up Kneipp pools.
 Stretch your feet in the ice cold water, let the fresh mountain air blow around your face, discover relaxation and joie de vivre.

-Various pools with invigorating Kneipp treatments, a small mountain lake, a thundering waterfall, short forest hiking path, on which the area can be explored so well, a natural maze and a play area for all ages, the 'Fühl dich frei' viewing platform with relaxation swing, invite you to relax and enjoy yourself in Bad Fusch.
+Various pools for invigorating Kneipp treatments, a small mountain lake, short forest hiking trails that are perfect for exploring the area, a natural maze and a playground for young and old and the "Feel free" viewing platform with a relaxation swing invite you to spend relaxing hours in Bad Fusch.
 In addition, the snack station spoils you with homemade, regional dishes and cool drinks.

 There is an impressive Kneipp facility on the Nature Adventure Trail in Käfertal, with a small mountain lake and crystal-clear tributaries.
 Enjoy your Kneipp treatment along with views to six, three-thousand metre mountains in the Glockner group and let the enchanting natural surroundings take effect.